 Our green kitchen

-Our green kitchen focuses on meals that taste wonderful and can be prepared quickly but without sacrificing our well-being.
+Our green kitchen focuses on meals that taste wonderful and can be prepared quickly; but without sacrificing our well-being.
 Whilst cooking is so rewarding and brings great pleasure, long hours spent with little improvement in the goodness or flavour is not my idea of fun.
 I would rather spend the time in the garden growing our organic food; or another of my many hobbies.

-It is not necessarily about greens, though they do play a huge part but rather all the food that is harvested from our garden; with a focus on that which is organic and grown according to the principles that under-gird backyard permaculture.
+It is not necessarily about greens, though they do play a huge part but rather all the food that is harvested from our garden; with a focus on that which is organic and grown according to the principles that undergird backyard permaculture.

 A green bean salad makes a wonderful starter for lunch.

-Whilst flavour ranks high on our agenda, we strongly believe that society has been hoodwinked into believing that one need only eat that which we find delicious and pleasing.
+Whilst taste ranks high on our agenda, we strongly believe that society has been hoodwinked into believing that one need only eat that which we find delicious and pleasing.
 Many very important foods, like kale for example have little flavour but rank very highly in our green kitchen; finding ways to include them in our meals is important to us.

 This kale and spinach sauce for example will light up a tasteless pasta or mashed-potato meal.